Laugh is the best medicine: but why?

 While more efforts are being made to understand whether laughter can be used as therapy not only for mental disorders but physiological diseases, one thing we know for sure: laughter is an excellent communication tool to integrate us within society and makes us more relaxed and happier.

-So, my dear reader, whether you are a fellow scientist whose experiment has just failed, a parent of a stubborn child or pet that does not follow your rules, a broken heart soul or if life is just not being easy, go ahead and surround yourself with people that will make you laugh.
+So, my dear reader, whether you are a fellow scientist whose experiment has just failed, a parent of a stubborn child, a tutor of a pet that does not follow your rules, a broken-hearted soul, or if life is just not being easy, go ahead and surround yourself with people who will make you laugh.

 Happy International Laugh Day!